 A nomination contestant is a person seeking endorsement from a registered political party as an official party candidate in an electoral district.
 Political parties and constituency associations hold nomination contests to choose their candidate for an election.

-Anyone who actively engages in a nomination contest must register with Elections Ontario as a nomination contestant as soon as the registered political party advises Elections Ontario a contest is taking place.
+If you actively engage in a nomination contest must register with us as a nomination contestant as soon as the registered political party advises us a contest is taking place.

 Before registering you must appoint a chief financial officer.
 Nomination contestants register with us by completing a Form NC-1 Nomination Contestant Registration and Change Notice.
 There is no fee to register as a nomination contestant.

 If you have won a nomination contest, please note that you will not be considered a candidate until you submit your Candidate Nomination Paper (F0400).